-Spearheaded by the Museum Advisory Council, the award recognizes an environmental or cultural heritage project that involves the community and aligns with the museum's mission to inspire stewardship of our past, present, and future.
-The $1000 award includes public recognition at the museum's annual dinner in April and in the Oregon Heroes section of our Explore Oregon exhibit.
+Spearheaded by the Museum Advisory Council, the Oregon Stewardship Award recognizes an environmental or cultural project that involves the community in meaningful ways and aligns with the museum's mission to inspire stewardship of our past, present, and future.
+The $1000 award includes recognition of the project in the Oregon Heroes section of our Explore Oregon exhibit.

-Oregon individuals, community groups, nonprofit organizations, K-12 schools and higher education institutions are all eligible nominees, as are national and regional organizations with offices or affiliates in Oregon.
+Projects produced by Oregon community groups, individuals, nonprofit organizations, K-12 schools, and higher education institutions are all eligible, as are national and regional organizations with offices or affiliates in Oregon.
 Eligible projects are Oregon-based and relate directly to Oregon’s environment or cultural heritage.

-The museum invites groups and individuals to self-nominate.
-Nominations will also be accepted from third parties wishing to recognize group or individual stewardship of Oregon’s environment or cultural heritage.
+The museum invites groups to self-nominate their projects.
+Nominations will also be accepted from third parties wishing to recognize group stewardship of Oregon’s environment or cultural heritage.

 “Every day, the museum’s stewardship mission brings us into contact with Oregon heroes — people who are doing amazing work to protect and preserve our ecosystems, landscapes, and cultures,” said Jon Erlandson, the museum’s executive director.
 “The Oregon Stewardship Award helps shine well-deserved light on that work."